asm-products/landline-docs/api.md

           }'
     ```

-    A successful response will be a JSON-encoded hash containing a [JSON Web Toke](http://jwt.io/) and its expiration:
+    A successful response will be a JSON-encoded dict containing a [JSON Web Toke](http://jwt.io/) and its expiration:

     ```
-    HTTP/1.1 200
+    HTTP/1.1 201
     Content-Type: application/json

     { "token": [your JWT], "expiration": [your JWT's expiration in Unix time] }